-- Research/Innovation Fellows: students and staff who participate for 12-24 months in a competitively awarded fellowship in the area of research or innovation, or working on an ARRTI-funded project.
+- Research/Innovation Fellows: students and staff who participate in a competitively awarded fellowship in the area of research or innovation, or working on an ARRTI-funded project.

 - Teaching Fellows: scientists at all levels who are involved in the transfer of knowledge and competencies for the attainment of responsibility through teaching.